Best Durga Puja in Australia 2025: Top 22 Celebrations

 Bengali Association Of Western Australia (BAWA), is a famous non-profit cultural body based in Perth and wider Australia.
 In the 1980s, several migrant couples gathered, and in 1989, Dr Ashok Gupta established this committee.
 It celebrates the ethnic heritage of Bengalis living in Western Australia and fosters a multicultural system.

 This is the oldest and largest Durga Puja celebration in 30 years.
+The event is filled with food, drinks and fun activities for children.
 These three-day celebrations celebrate their cultural integrations with the broader community.
 More than 3000 members will attend their puja and pray to the deity for well-being.
 Non-community members are welcome here with their friends and families.

 4. Bengali Association Of New South Wales Durga Puja